sseaman/skillVC/README.md

 has multiple steps that you want to keep in separate objects.

 To set the execution order of the Session Handlers you may choose to add the function `getOrder()` to your Session Handler.
-`getOrder()` should return the numerical value of the position within the exection order for the Session Handler that has implemented the function.
+`getOrder()` should return the numerical value of the position within the execution order for the Session Handler that has implemented the function.
 If `getOrder()` is not implements, the Session Handler will be added to the execution order based on the order it was loaded.
 This means that if you only have one Session Handler, implementing getOrder() is not required.